Paying off creditors of an estate during probate in Georgia can get complicated.

 Creditors must file their claims within a specific timeframe.

-In Georgia, creditors have ~3 months from the date of the notice publication to submit their claims.
+In Georgia, creditors have ~3 months to claim debts from an estate from the date of the notice publication.

 Claims filed after this period may be barred.